niilokekkonen/Matemathics/README.md

 # Features
 - Solve right triangles (Pythagorean theorem + angles)
-  - It asks you to place the triangles and uses OOP to filter your input.
+  - It asks you to place the sides of your triangle and uses OOP to filter your input.

 # Installation / How to run